ch1c0t/web.tags/readme.md

   div 'second child'
 ]

-# A call with two arguments(attributes and content):
+# A call with two arguments(attributes and content)
 element = div id: 'SomeId', class: 'SomeClass', 'some content'

 # A nested example